rusty-apps/pathrc/README.md

 ### Shell environment variables, aliases and functions determined by path.

-The findrc binary is written in rust so is memory safe and blazingly fast!
+The pathrc binary is written in rust so is memory safe and blazingly fast!

-The accompanying shell script is written to be bourne shell compliemt so should work sith any variant, bash, zsh ...

 Currently at present there are no pre-built binaries so you need to build yourself.

-NOTE: to build the findrc binary you will need rust installed: [Rust Getting Started](https://www.rust-lang.org/learn/get-started).
+NOTE: to build the pathrc binary you will need rust installed: [Rust Getting Started](https://www.rust-lang.org/learn/get-started).

 ### Usage